If you’ve ever toyed with the idea of taking your pontoon for a camping trip, I highly suggest it!

 If I have a decent bonfire at my site, I use it to my advantage and preserve the propane for emergencies (like when rain dampens the coals and wood) or brewing a desperately needed pot of coffee in the morning.

 Bring along a cooler packed it with ice.
-Unfortunately, unless you invest in a cooler brand like Yeti or Pelican (available to buy on Amazon), which keeps ice retention for a week or more—you’ll have to find a store that sells ice bags to replenish and keep your provisions cold.
+Unfortunately, unless you invest in a cooler brand like Yeti or Pelican (Available on Amazon), which keeps ice retention for a week or more—you’ll have to find a store that sells ice bags to replenish and keep your provisions cold.
 And of course, keep it under shade as much as possible!

 Make sure you carry enough water for both drinking and food preparation and cleaning.
-Bring along a 5-gallon water tank and a pump (click here for a great example).
+Bring along a 5-gallon water tank and a pump (Available on Amazon).

 I’ve camped remotely enough to be able to walk to a nearby stream and use a water purifier.
 Even still–be aware that most purifiers aren’t instantaneous and need time to work their magic.
 Some require around four hours to safely decontaminate bacteria.